 Pumpkin Pie Parachute

-Making a parachute is a great activity for learning about forces.
-The parachute slows down the fall of the pumpkin pie, as it has a larger surface area than just the pie itself, which increases the amount of air resistance, slowing the fall of the pie.
+Making a parachute is a great way to learn about forces.
+The parachute slows the pumpkin pie's fall because it has a larger surface area than just the pie itself, increasing air resistance and slowing the pie's descent.

 Thanksgiving STEM Challenges